One of the most asked questions on menswear forums online is – what’s the difference between khakis and chinos?

 Some variations of khakis are quite utilitarian and are commonly worn in work situations, though dressier, more stylish options are readily available.

 In the fit, they are generally less slimming and slightly boxier, with larger, deeper pockets that can accommodate your keys, a pocket knife and all wallet types.

 Fashion historians pretty widely accepted that khaki pants first stepped into the scene back in December of 1848.

 They were sported first by a regiment of the British Indian army called the Corps of Guides, who were stationed in dusty, sandy regions.

 This gave way to the need for a tactical, durable fabric that was functional enough to blend with the color of the region’s dry soil and also formal enough to be accepted as officers’ wear.

 With these needs in mind, khaki pants were born.
-At first, the word khaki (which is Persian word for soil or dust) referred solely to the pants beige color, although now it is more a reference to the pants’ fabric and overall style and fit.
+At first, the word khaki (which is the Persian word for soil or dust) referred solely to the pants beige color, although now it is more a reference to the pants’ fabric and overall style and fit.

-Differences Between Chinos and Khakis
+Differences Between Chinos vs Khakis

 Of course, there’s no hard-and-fast guidebook or law-enforcing army who patrols to define the correct terms for pants and ensure the right labels are being placed on the correct clothing item.